Oakland Sees Multiple Weekend Sideshows Despite Recent Police Crackdown

-OAKLAND (KPIX 5) — Several wild sideshows popped up in Alameda County once again over the past weekend, despite recent police promises to crack down harder than ever.
+OAKLAND (KPIX 5) — Several wild sideshows popped up in Oakland once again over this past weekend, despite recent police promises to crack down on the activity harder than ever.

 Cars spinning donuts with passengers hanging out of windows, all perilously close to spectators blocking entire intersections in East Oakland.
 Three sideshows nearly spun out of control on Sunday afternoon.